 Glendalough is located near the east coast of Ireland in Wicklow.
 Reach here by car from Dublin in approximately 1 hour 30 minutes.

-If you’d like a tour that visits Glendalough and the beautiful surrounding area, check out our 5 Day Vagabond Adventure East Ireland Tour.
+If you’d like a tour that visits Glendalough and the beautiful surrounding area, check out our 6 Day Driftwood Ancient Ireland Tour.

 The Giant's Causeway is a unique site and certainly one of Northern Ireland’s most famous attractions.